 Foxborough's budgetary performance is strong in our opinion.
 The town had slight operating surpluses of 0.6% in the general fund and 0.8% across all governmental funds in fiscal 2014.
-General fund operating results of the town have been stable over the last three years, with a result of 2.2% in 2013 and a result of 2.3% in 2012.
+General fund operating results of the town have been stable in the past three years, with a result of 2.2% in 2013 and a result of 2.3% in 2012.

-Town officials believe that fiscal 2015 will end in a surplus for the town, allowing Foxborough to increase its reserves by as much as \$2.18 million.
+Town officials believe that fiscal 2015 will end in a surplus for the town, allowing Foxborough to increase its reserves by as much as \$2.5 million.
 The surplus is driven largely by expenses coming in under budget and revenues tracking ahead of forecasts.
 The fiscal 2016 budget is balanced and includes a 4.6% increase over the previous year.
+Officials report that revenues are already trending ahead of budgeted figures and that the expense budget is showing no stress.
 Property taxes make up 60% of revenues, followed by state aid, which comprises 25% of revenues.